 Coober Pedy, South Australia

-The traditional owners of the land where Coober Pedy was established are the Antakirinja people.
+The traditional owners of the land where Coober Pedy was established are the Antakirinja aboriginal people.
 The area was passed through by John McDowell Stuart on his 1858 expedition.
-However, the town of Coober Pedy was not established until 1915, when a 14-year old boy found a precious opal in a remote part of the South Australian outback.
+However, the town of Cooper Pedy was not established until 1915, when a 14-year old boy found a precious opal in a remote part of the South Australian outback.
 Soon afterwards, miners flocked to the area, many of them World War I veterans, hoping to strike it rich.

 The extremely harsh summer desert temperatures – average highs in January are around 36 degrees, with record highs almost reaching 48 degrees – led the miners (many of whom were experienced trench diggers!) to dig homes under the ground to avoid the heat.
-The baffled reactions of local Indigenous Australians gave the town the name ‘Coober Pedy’, which roughly translates as ‘white man’s hole in the ground’.
+The baffled reactions of local aboriginal people gave the town the name ‘Coober Pedy‘, which roughly translates as ‘white man’s hole in the ground’.

 Even if you’ve never been to Coober Pedy before, you’ll likely recognise some of the scenery due to its starring role in Hollywood movies.
 Coober Pedy provided locations for movies including Mad Max Beyond Thunderdome, Pitch Black, and Priscilla, Queen of the Desert.